 These were my favorite places to eat in Columbus Ohio.

 Columbus takes its food seriously, and breakfast is no exception.
 Start your weekend days early to crowds at the city’s popular breakfast spots.

 Skillet is a small but popular spot for farm-to-table breakfast in the German Village neighborhood.
 The small restaurant has a hip but chill vibe, and the food is top-notch.

 Although serving sizes are huge, don’t skip extras like scones from Lucky Cat Bakery and the big, juicy slabs of bacon.
 For my breakfast, I indulged in the stuffed French Toast, a decadent dish where griddled, buttermilk custard bathed slices of multi-grain French bread are stuffed with honey whipped Laurel Valley Cloverton cream and served with locally grown strawberries and Ohio maple.
 Yum!

 Skillet is located at 410 E Whittier St, Columbus, OH 43206, United States.

-Also located in the German Village neighborhood, Pistacia Vera is famous for their honey lavender macarons (see photo at the top of the article), but the restaurant also serves a small menu of French inspired breakfast options like smoked salmon tartare, croque monsieur and quiche.
+Also located in the German Village neighborhood, the team at Pistacia Vera is famous for their honey lavender macarons (see photo at the top of the article), but the restaurant also serves a small menu of French-inspired breakfast options like smoked salmon tartare, croque monsieur and quiche.
 Eating food this good is well worth the inevitable wait.

 Pistacia Vera is located at 541 S 3rd St, Columbus, OH 43215, United States.